-2 Class Counsel refers to Co-Lead Counsel and the other firms experienced in pharmaceutical antitrust litigation that made substantial contributions to the prosecution of this case: Taus, Cebulash & Landau, LLP, Cafferty Clobes Meriwether & Sprengel LLP, Spector Roseman
+2 Class Counsel refers to Co-Lead Counsel and the other firms experienced in pharmaceutical antitrust litigation that made substantial contributions to the prosecution of this case: Taus, Cebulash & Landau, LLP, Cafferty Clobes Meriwether & Sprengel LLP, Spector Roseman Kodroff & Willis, P.C., Hilliard & Shadowen LLP, Vanek, Vickers & Masini, P.C., and The Radice Law Firm, P.C.

-Purchaser Plaintiffs' Motion for An Award of Attorneys' Fees, Reimbursement of Expenses, and Payment of Incentive Awards to the Class Representatives.3 I make this declaration based on personal knowledge of these matters and based on affidavits Class Counsel attached as Exhibits A-J hereto.
+Payment of Incentive Awards to the Class Representatives.3 I make this declaration based on personal knowledge of these matters and based on affidavits Class Counsel attached as Exhibits A-J hereto.

-- 2. Co-Lead Counsel has been responsible for overseeing the litigation and settlement of this action with defendants Warner Chilcott (US) LLC, Warner Chilcott Public Limited Company, Warner Chilcott Company LLC, Warner Chilcott Holdings Company III, Ltd., and Warner Chilcott Laboratories Ireland Limited (collectively, "Warner Chilcott"), and Mayne Pharma Group Limited and Mayne Pharma International Pty.
-Ltd. (collectively, "Mayne") (together, "Defendants"). - A. The Litigation and Settlement of this Action Were Intensive and Complex. - 3.
-This is an antitrust class action brought on behalf of direct purchasers of the prescription drug Doryx, a delayed-release doxycycline hyclate product used to treat moderate to severe acne.
+2. Co-Lead Counsel has been responsible for overseeing the litigation and settlement of this action with defendants Warner Chilcott (US) LLC, Warner Chilcott Public Limited Company, Warner Chilcott Company LLC, Warner Chilcott Holdings Company III, Ltd., and Warner Chilcott Laboratories Ireland Limited (collectively, "Warner Chilcott"), and Mayne Pharma Group Limited and Mayne Pharma International Pty.
+Ltd. (collectively, "Mayne") (together, "Defendants").

+A. The Litigation and Settlement of this Action Were Intensive and Complex.

+- 3. This is an antitrust class action brought on behalf of direct purchasers of the prescription drug Doryx, a delayed-release doxycycline hyclate product used to treat moderate to severe acne.
 The action was commenced in July, 2012.
 It alleges that Defendants repeatedly reformulated and switched to different versions of Doryx, and undertook other efforts, merely to impede generic competition to Doryx, by impairing the process by which AB-rated generic pharmaceutical drugs are automatically substituted for their brand-name counterparts. - 4.
-The litigation was factually complex and resource-intensive: the Class's claims required Class Counsel to analyze (a) the medical, pharmaceutical, economic, regulatory and statistical bases of Defendants' claims that each Doryx reformulation was procompetitive and an improvement over the prior version; (b) the law, regulation and practice concerning FDA review of NDAs, ANDAs and citizen petitions, as they applied to Doryx and generic Doryx; (c) technical pharmaceutical manufacturing and supply issues related to the impact of Defendants' Doryx reformulations on the readiness, willingness and ability of Mylan Pharmaceuticals, Inc. ("Mylan") and other potential manufacturers of generic Doryx to manufacture and sell a generic version of Doryx; and (d) pharmaceutical pricing and distribution of Doryx and generic Doryx.
+The litigation was factually complex and resource-intensive: the Class's claims required Class Counsel to analyze (a) the medical, pharmaceutical, economic, regulatory and statistical bases of Defendants' claims that each Doryx reformulation was procompetitive and an improvement over the prior version; (b) the law, regulation and practice concerning FDA review of NDAs, ANDAs and citizen petitions, as they applied to Doryx and generic Doryx; (c) technical pharmaceutical manufacturing and supply issues related to the impact of Defendants'